Sigvel/social-media-client/README.md

 - Open with Github Desktop or Download ZIP

 Then:
-- Setup repo in choosen location
+- Setup repo in chosen location
 - Open project folder in your code editor.
 - Open terminal in code editor, if using external terminal remember to navigate into project folder.

 #### Setup

-Initialise git in project folder to avoid errors related to husky setup.
+Initialize git in project folder to avoid errors related to husky setup.

 ```
 git init